collaborative-earth/forest/gedi/README.md

 >
 > 3. **Search for Granules**
 >
-> Copy the list of comma-separated granule IDs *obtained with [GEDIFinder](###gedi finder)* and paste it into the Granule Search box in Earthdata Search.
+> Copy the list of comma-separated granule IDs *obtained with GEDI Finder* and paste it into the Granule Search box in Earthdata Search.
 Use the Enter key to initiate the search.
 >
 > 4. **Select spatial and/or layer parameters for GEDI granules**
 >